Nicholas von Maltzahn

 “Andrew Marvell, the Lord Maynard, and the Ballastage Office.”
 The Seventeenth Century 28 (2013): 311-21.

 “Milton and the deist prelude to liberalism.”
 In Milton, Historicism, and Questions of Tradition.
 Eds.
 Feisal Mohamed and Mary Nyquist.
 Toronto: U of Toronto P, 2012.
 215-49.
+Essay awarded the James Holly Hanford Award (2013) of the Milton Society of America.

 Nicholas von Maltzahn and Rory Tanner, “Marvell’s ‘Maniban’ in manuscript.”
 Review of English Studies 63 (2012): 762-78.